jup-ag/space-station/docs/5-jupiter-terminal/3-unified-wallet-kit.md

 2. Wrap your app with <UnifiedWalletProvider /> and pass in as little to as many wallets you would like to support.

-### Below is a provided example from the Unified Wallet Kit Repository.
+### An Example from the Unified Wallet Kit Repository

 ```jsx
 const ExampleBaseOnly = () => {